spacecheese/bluez_peripheral/docs/source/services.rst

 Notification
 ^^^^^^^^^^^^
 Characteristics with the :py:attr:`~bluez_peripheral.gatt.characteristic.CharacteristicFlags.NOTIFY` or :py:attr:`~bluez_peripheral.gatt.characteristic.CharacteristicFlags.INDICATE` flags can update clients when their value changes.
-Indicate requires acknowledgement from the client whilst notify does not.
+Indicate requires acknowledgment from the client whilst notify does not.
 For this to work the client must first call subscribe to the notification.
 The client can then be notified by calling :py:func:`characteristic.changed()<bluez_peripheral.gatt.characteristic.characteristic.changed>`.

 .. warning::
     The :py:func:`characteristic.changed()<bluez_peripheral.gatt.characteristic.characteristic.changed>` function may only be called in the same thread that registered the service.